BDHT: Generative AI Enables Causality Analysis for Mild Cognitive Impairment: Discussion

-The experimental results show important unidirectional and bidirectional altered connections.
-The frequently appearing brain regions are Superior frontal gyrus dorsolateral, Inferior frontal gyrus triangular part, Superior frontal gyrus medial orbital, Parahippocampal gyrus, Supramarginal gyrus, and Temporal pole middle temporal gyrus.
+The experimental results show important unidirectional and bidirectionally altered connections.
+The frequently appearing brain regions are the superior frontal gyrus dorsolateral, inferior frontal gyrus triangular part, superior frontal gyrus medial orbital, parahippocampal gyrus, supramarginal gyrus, and temporal pole middle temporal gyrus.
 These brain regions are reported to be correlated with MCI \cite{wang2021deficit,chung2022association,lin2019multiparametric,bozzali2011anatomical}.
-For example, the Parahippocampal gyrus has main functions include creating memories and recalling visual scenes.
+For example, the parahippocampal gyrus's main functions include creating memories and recalling visual scenes.
 Damage to this gyrus in patients disrupts the memory-related neural circuit and causes cognitive decline.
-The Supramarginal gyrus controls language expression in the neural center; abnormal effective connections with it cause language dysfunction and severely affect social activities.
-Fig.~\ref{fig13} gives the effective connection changing characteristics among six representative ROIs from NC to LMCI.
-The SMC stage shows one enhanced and one diminished effective connection compared with the NC stage.
-As the progression comes at EMCI, three more effective connections are emerging.
-When LMCI occurs, one more effective connection gets lost.
+The supramarginal gyrus controls language expression in the neural center; abnormal connections with it cause language dysfunction and severely affect social activities.
+Fig.~\ref{fig13} gives the EC changing characteristics among six representative ROIs from NC to LMCI.
+The SMC stage shows one enhanced and one diminished connection compared with the NC stage.
+As the progression comes at EMCI, four enhanced and one diminished connections are emerging.
+When LMCI occurs, four enhanced and two diminished connections occur.
 This phenomenon can be explained by the following: SMC shows slight changes in the brain network; EMCI compensates the whole brain network for daily activities; and LMCI causes further damage to the brain functions.
 Therefore, much more attention should be paid to the EMCI stage.

 The main limitation of this work is that it ignores the dynamic changes in characteristics during cognitive progression.
 As the functional time series carries much more underlying information about the MCI, constructing dynamic effective connectivities can uncover the pathological mechanisms of the MCI and make the results more interpretable.
 In the future, we will bridge the dynamic causal relationships among brain regions for clinical applications.